-Recently, the American Society of Civil Engineers (ASCE) Lower Hudson Valley Branch and the NY State Society of Professional Engineers (NSPE-NY) Rockland Chapter held their annual engineering awards dinner.
+Recently, the American Society of Civil Engineers (ASCE) Lower Hudson Valley Branch and the NY State Society of Professional Engineers (NSPE-NY) Rockland Chapter held their annual engineering awards dinner in Nyack, NY.
 Please join us in congratulating Gerard Bartucci, PE who was awarded ‘Engineer of the Year’ by ASCE Lower Hudson Valley Branch and Steven Grogg, PE who received the ‘Lifetime Achievement’ award from NSPE-NY!
 McLaren was also recognized by ASCE for its involvement on the Yonkers Toll Plaza’s all electronic cashless tolling system which won the ‘Large Project of the Year’ award.
 Congratulations to all the others that were awarded at this event!

 ASCE LHV Engineer of the Year – Gerard Bartucci, PE

 Gerard Bartucci, P.E. is one of McLaren’s newly appointed Vice Presidents, leading its Bridge Engineering Division.
 He is a professional engineer in eight states and has nearly 40 years of experience with challenging engineering projects that include bridge, highway, railroad and utility components.
 His technical expertise from project scoping through final design is strengthened by his knowledge of inspection and condition assessment, historic structure evaluation and rehabilitation, and seismic and fatigue analysis and retrofit.